dompuiu/noteharbor/README.md

 ### `tags` and `banknote_tags`

-Tags are stored separately and linked many-to-many through `banknote_tags`.
+Tags are stored separately (scoped to a `collection_id`, unique per collection case-insensitively) and linked many-to-many through `banknote_tags`.

 ### `slideshow_sessions`